• LAUNCH YOUR DREAM

 In the 1940s, clothing manufacturers saw a golden opportunity.
 Once you start selling clothes for each sex, sales will double.

 When my son was a baby, I decided to let his beautiful hair grow long because he has these precious curls I love.
-I made the “why is your daughter dressed like a boy?” questions slide off my back.
-Then one day, he came home from school, and I told him it was time to cut his hair.
+I made the “Why is your daughter dressed like a boy?” questions slide off my back.
+Then, one day, he came home from school, and I told him it was time to cut his hair.
 He was becoming more active, and it was difficult to manage.

 Who makes these rules about how people should look?

 Research has shown that there is a strong relationship between self-esteem and one’s ability to stand up to bullying, which requires a healthy support system where you feel safe and backed enough to stand up to harassment.
-This support needs to happen the first time you were targeted as a child.
+This support must happen the first time you were targeted as a child.
 You can, however, go back to those first moments of being shamed and reframe your response to be the loving support you once needed.Flow: The Psychology of Optimal Experience - Harper Perennial Modern Classics on Amazon

-“In his book Flow: The Psychology of Optimal Experience, author Mihaly Csikszentmihalyi says that you take in approximately two million bits per second of sensory information, and yet you’re only able to assimilate 126 of those bits.
-Because your conscious mind is not equipped to grasp everything occurring in your environment, you go through an internal process of deleting, distorting, and generalizing your experiences.
 As information comes in, it’s funneled through your internal visual representations of how you view the world.
-The data—and how you are interpreting it—is filtered down through your current mental, emotional, and physiological states, which you then ‘act out’ through your attitude and behaviors.
-In a nutshell, how you perceive and interpret your beliefs to shape your experiences—filtered through your current mental and emotional states—and will determine how you respond.”
+The data—and how you interpret it—is filtered down through your current mental, emotional, and physiological states, which you then ‘act out’ through your attitude and behaviors.
+How you perceive and interpret your beliefs to shape your experiences—filtered through your current mental and emotional states—will determine how you respond.
 (Source: Tris Thorp, The Chopra Center)

 Healing your wounded past is a crucial step towards self-confidence and healthy self-esteem.
 It requires fixing your internal negative perceptions by examining what happened to you, and not the version where you blame yourself and take on what was said as if you were at fault because the adults around you made you feel like you should.

-By looking back at the age you were at the time to ask yourself if you were protecting a child that age, would you have allowed what was said and done to happen to that child?
+By looking back at the age you were at the time, ask yourself if you were protecting a child that age, would you have allowed what was said and done to happen to that child?
 Of course, you wouldn’t!
 Reframe the memory with what you would have liked to have happened when you were that child.
 Love that beautiful child from your past!

 Iman Woods